abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle](symmetry_rotation.svg)

-Connecting the dots (or the triangles in this case) shows us that there are just two possible actions that get us from any state to any other one - a *120-degree rotation* (i.e. flipping the triangle one time) and a *240-degree rotation* (i.e. flipping it two times (or equivalently, flipping it once, but in the opposite direction)).
-Adding the identity action of 0-degree rotation makes up for 3 actions in total.
+Connecting the dots (or the triangles in this case) shows us that there are just two possible rotations that get us from any state of the triangle to any other one - a *120-degree rotation* (i.e. flipping the triangle one time) and a *240-degree rotation* (i.e. flipping it two times (or equivalently, flipping it once, but in the opposite direction)).
+Adding the identity action of 0-degree rotation makes up for 3 rotations (objects) in total.

 ![The group of rotations in a triangle](symmetry_rotation_actions.svg)

-The rotations of a triangle form a monoid - the rotations are actions (of which the zero-degree rotation is the identity) and we can combine two actions by performing the first one and then performing the second one.
+The rotations of a triangle form a monoid - the *rotations are objects* (of which the zero-degree rotation is the identity) and the monoid operation which combines two rotations into one is just the operation of performing the first rotation and then performing the second one.

-Note once again that the elements in the group are the *rotations*, not the triangles themselves, actually the group has nothing to do with the triangles themselves, as we shall see later.
+**NB:** Note once again that the elements in the group are the *rotations*, not the triangles themselves, actually the group has nothing to do with triangles, as we shall see later.

 Cyclic groups/monoids
 ---

-Enumerating all the rotations of a more complex geometrical figure looks quite messy at first.
+The diagram that enumerates all the rotations of a more complex geometrical figure looks quite messy at first.

 ![The group of rotations in a more complex figure](symmetry_rotation_square.svg)

-But it's much simpler to grasp if we notice the following: although our group has many actions, and there are more still for figures with more sides (if I am not mistaken, the number of actions is equal to the number of the sides), *all those actions can be reduced to the repetitive application of just the simplest action*, (the 120-degree rotation for triangles and the 45-degree rotation for octagons).
-Let's make up a symbol for this action.
+But it gets  much simpler to grasp if we notice the following: although our group has many rotations, and there are more still for figures with more sides (if I am not mistaken, the number of rotations is equal to the number of the sides), *all those rotations can be reduced to the repetitive application of just one rotation*, (for example, the 120-degree rotation for triangles and the 45-degree rotation for octagons).
+Let's make up a symbol for this rotation.

 ![The group of rotations in a triangle](symmetry_rotation_cyclic.svg)

-Groups and monoids that have this "main" action (called a *generator*) that, when applied enough times, can get you to any state of the group, are called *cyclic groups*.
+Symmetry groups that have such "main" rotation, and in general, groups and monoids that have an object that is capable of generating any other object by it's repeated application, are called *cyclic groups*.
+And any such rotation (there may be several options to chose from) is called the group's *generator*.

 All rotation groups are cyclic groups.
-Another example of a cyclic groups is, yes, the integers under addition.
+Another example of a cyclic groups is, yes, the natural numbers under addition.
 Here we can use $+1$ or $-1$ as generators.

 ![The group of numbers under addition](numbers_cyclic.svg)

 Wait, how can this be a cyclic group when there are no cycles?
 This is because the integers are an *infinite* cyclic group.

-An example of a finite number-based cycle group are the integers in *modular arithmetic* (sometimes called "clock arithmetic").
-Modular arithmetic's operation is based on a number called the modulus of an arithmetic (let's take $12$ for example).
+An number-based example of a finite cyclic group is the group of natural numbers under *modular arithmetic* (sometimes called "clock arithmetic").
+Modular arithmetic's operation is based on a number called the modulus (let's take $12$ for example).
 In it, each number is mapped to the *remainder of the integer addition of that number and the modulus*.

-For example: $1 modulo 12 = 1$ (because 1/12 = 0 with 1 remainder) $2 modulo 12 = 2$ etc.
+For example: $1 \pmod{12} = 1$ (because $1/12 = 0$ with $1$ remainder) $2 \pmod{12} = 2$ etc.

-but $13 modulo 12 = 1$ (13/12 = 1 with 1 remainder) $14 modulo 12 = 2$, $15 modulo 12 = 3$ etc.
+But $13 \pmod{12} = 1$ (as $13/12 = 1$ with $1$ remainder) $14 \pmod{12} = 2$, $15 \pmod{12} = 3$ etc.

-In effect numbers "wrap around" upon reaching the modulus.

-Here is a group representation of modular arithmetic with modulus 3.
+In effect numbers "wrap around", forming a group with as many elements as it the modulus number.
+Like for example a group representation of modular arithmetic with modulus $3$ has 3 elements.

 ![The group of numbers under addition](numbers_modular.svg)

-Here are a couple of interesting facts about cyclic groups.

-1 All cyclic groups that have the same number of elements (or that are of the *same order*) are isomorphic to each other i.e. they are the same group.
-For example, the group of rotations of the triangle is isomorphic to the integers under the addition with modulo 3.
-This group is called $Z3$.
+All cyclic groups that have the same number of elements (or that are of the *same order*) are isomorphic to each other (careful readers might notice that we haven't yet defined what a group isomorphisms are.
+Even more careful readers might already have an idea about what it is.)

+ For example, the group of rotations of the triangle is isomorphic to the natural numbers under the addition with modulo $3$.

 ![The group of numbers under addition](symmetry_modular.svg)

+As in category theory, in group theory isomorphic groups they considered instances of one and the same group.
+For example the one above is called $Z3$.

+Also, all cyclic groups are *commutative* (or "abelian" as they are also called).

+**Task:** Show that there are no other groups with 3 objects, other than $Z3$.

-2 All cyclic groups are *commutative* (or "abelian" as they are also called).
-There are, however abelian groups that are not cyclic, but, as we shall see below, the concepts of cyclic groups and of abelian groups are deeply related.
+There are abelian groups that are not cyclic, but, as we shall see below, the concepts of cyclic groups and of abelian groups are deeply related.

-**Task:** Prove that there are no other groups with 3 objects, other than $Z3$.

 Finite groups
 ---